Beena-Kurian/sentiment-analyzer/README.md

-# Sentiment Analysis on Reddit Comments
+# SENTIMENT ANALYSIS ON REDDIT COMMENTS
+Social media platforms generate a massive amount of textual data with diverse sentiments.
+The objective of this project is to develop a sentiment analysis system capable of automatically classifying social media posts into positive, negative, or neutral sentiments.

-## Overview
+## OVERVIEW
 This project is aimed at performing sentiment analysis on Reddit comments using various natural language processing (NLP) techniques.
-Social media platforms provide a rich source of unstructured text data.
+Social media platforms provide a rich source of unstructured text. data.
 The data can be converted into valuable information by using sentiment analysis.
 This project will classify social media post’s comment’s sentiments as Positive (POS), Negative (NEG), or Neutral (NEU).